MicrosoftDocs/sql-docs/docs/relational-databases/json/store-json-documents-in-sql-tables.md

 ---
-title: "Store JSON documents in SQL Server or SQL Database"
+title: "Store JSON documents"
-description: "This article describes why and how to store and index JSON documents in SQL Server or SQL Database, and how to optimize queries over the JSON documents."
+description: "Learn why and how to store and index JSON documents, and how to optimize queries over the JSON documents."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
-ms.reviewer: jroth, jovanpop
+ms.reviewer: umajay
-ms.date: 05/21/2024
+ms.date: 08/01/2024
 ms.service: sql
 ms.custom:
   - build-2024
 ms.topic: conceptual
 monikerRange: "=azuresqldb-current||>=sql-server-2016||>=sql-server-linux-2017||=azuresqldb-mi-current"
 ---
-# Store JSON documents in SQL Server or SQL Database
+# Store JSON documents
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sqlserver2016-asdb-asdbmi.md)]

 The SQL Database Engine provides native JSON functions that enable you to parse JSON documents using standard SQL language.
 You can store JSON documents in SQL Server or SQL Database and query JSON data as in a NoSQL database.
 This article describes the options for storing JSON documents.